stellar-demesne/Trimps-VoidMapClarifier/README.md

 # Void Map Clarifier
-This is a simple mod that tries to help understand the mechanism that the void map dropping rules follow, adding a
+This is a simple mod that tries to help understand the mechanism that the void map dropping rules follow, adding a little box with oodles of information in it, and links to a webpage giving about as complete a rundown as exists.

 ## Script installation
 ### Modloader